flowersw/vcert/INSTALL.md

 Setup in your DNS server as follows two pointers back to your running instance..

-* Set Console app host name to `caconsle.*` or `console.*`.
+* Set Console app host name to `caconsole.*` or `console.*`.
 * Set the CA static resource hostname as `ca.*` or `sampleca.* *`.

 Navigate to http://caconsonle.example.com  http://caconsole.example.com  and http://ca.example.com replacing `example.com` with your actual domain.

 The core Apache2 configuration file exists her on the server: `/etc/apache2/sites-available/000-default.conf `

 SSH Login
 ---------

-This is not absolutley necessary, but you will need this for most any configuration change, to enable SSL, and to setup outbound email.
+This is not absolutely necessary, but you will need this for most any configuration change, to enable SSL, and to setup outbound email.

 Login Example: